Suburban Guide to Cycling in Chch

 • First quiet street options: Most local streets between Riccarton and Blenheim Rds are quiet; just be careful crossing the north-south routes like Hansons and Middleton if not at the signalised crossings.

 • Useful cycleways: The Nor’West Arc is a Major Cycle Route mostly now built to connect to Cashmere, Hoon Hay, Hillmorton and Middleton in the south, and Ilam in the north.
-Suva St connects the area with central Riccarton via the South Express through Middleton Park, Lochee Rd and Peverel St. Cycle lanes can be found on the main routes of Peer St, Hansons Ln, Main South Rd, and Blenheim Rd.
+Suva St connects the area with central Riccarton via the South Express (through Middleton Park, Lochee Rd and Peverel St) and towards Sockburn and Hornby (along Main South Rd).
+Cycle lanes can be found on the main routes of Peer St, Hansons Ln, Main South Rd, and Blenheim Rd.

 • Great destinations: The Bush Inn is surrounded by traffic-calmed streets to the north; easy to ride to.
 The Upper Riccarton library is another great destination; use the new Main South Rd separated cycleway to get there.